 New Mexico: Albuquerque HFH

-BAIHP completed an initial home design

-analysis for the Albuquerque HFH which was

-revised with feedback from the affiliate.
-Final

-recommendations were submitted to

-Albuquerque HFH to assist them in reaching

-Energy Star status.
+BAIHP completed an initial home design analysis for the Albuquerque HFH which was revised with feedback from the affiliate.
+Final recommendations were submitted to Albuquerque HFH to assist them in reaching Energy Star status.

 Tennessee: Loudon County HFH

-In partnership with Oak Ridge, BAIHP

-prepared to instrument a zero energy home

-(ZEH) built by Loudon County (TN) HFH their fourth (Figure 20).
-BAIHP previously

-instrumented and collected data on ORNL's

-behalf from Loudon County's first ZEH

-which showed results of \$80 net annual
+In partnership with Oak Ridge, BAIHP prepared to instrumented a second zero energy home (ZEH) built by Loudon County (TN) HFH - their fourth (Figure 26).
+BAIHP previously instrumented and collected data on ORNL's behalf from Loudon County's first ZEH which showed results of \$80 net annual electric cost and an ACEEE paper was authored by ORNL and FSEC.
+The affiliate has provided valuable feedback on the SIP construction process to other interested affiliates.
+The fourth ZEH, like the first one, features SIP construction, a PV array, a heat pump water heater with damper to harvest cool dehumidified air in the summer, high performance windows, optimum orientation, overhang shading, and interior ducts.
+The model also features poured walls in the walkout basement with a side by side comparison of damp-proofing products.
+Data is available on-line at www.infomonitors.com.

-Figure 20 Local sponsors in front of 2nd ZEH built by Loudon County HFH in partnership with ORNL.
+Figure 26 Local sponsors in front of 2nd ZEH built by Loudon County HFH in partnership with ORNL.
 FSEC provided monitoring for the 1st and 4th ZEHs.